kubis-ai/infrastructure/README.md

 ## What is not managed by Terraform?

+- Firebase project used for authentication.
+At the time of development, Firebase did not exist in the Terraform GCP provider so the Firebase project was created manually.
+Only DNS records creation is included in Terraform.
 - Route53: creation of a hosted zone with NS records associated with the domain.
 This was done manually after registering the domain with namecheap.com
 - AWS Parameter Store: some of the parameters and secrets are added manually (for example, Google OAuth2 id and secret, GitHub tokens, etc).
 - IAM User for Nathalia